hlship/heroku-buildpack-phoenix-static/README.md

 2. Do I need `heroku-buildpack-nodejs` with this?
 - No, this buildpack installs Node for you.
 How it differs from the NodeJS buildpack is that it adds `mix` to the PATH so you can run `mix` commands like `mix phoenix.digest`.

+# About This Fork

+Updates the command to use webpack instead of brunch, which aligns with Phoenix 1.4.